 Schools often comment that our children leave us confident and well prepared for school.
 When it is time for children to move to school, we aim to make contact with their new teacher in order that we can ensure the school has all the information they need to help children settle.
 We talk to children about their new upcoming adventure in a very positive way and focus many activities on ensuring children are emotionally prepared for this vital next stage.

 We love to get outside at Holyrood, where we have a large outdoor play area for children to find opportunities to get fresh air and have fun in a safe and secure area.
-Our extensive outdoor area has plenty of activities which children of all ages enjoy, our large wooden train, mud kitchen and climbing frame are their favourites!
+Our extensive outdoor area has plenty of activities which children of all ages enjoy, our large wooden train, wheel barrows, mud kitchen and climbing frame are their favourites!
 We even have an individual baby garden so the little ones can enjoy the outdoors too!